-In this guide for employers, we look at the rules relating to voluntary overtime pay, including how voluntary overtime differs to compulsory overtime, who is entitled to be paid for voluntarily working additional hours and whether voluntary overtime pay should be factored into holiday pay entitlement.
+In this guide for employers, we look at the rules relating to voluntary overtime pay, including how voluntary overtime differs to compulsory overtime, who is entitled to be paid for voluntarily working additional hours and the impact of voluntary overtime on holiday entitlement.

-Voluntary overtime is typically defined as any hours worked by an employee, on an agreed or voluntary basis, in addition to their normal fixed or contractual working hours, whereby voluntary overtime pay is the rate of pay, enhanced or otherwise, for undertaking these additional hours.
+Voluntary overtime is typically defined as any hours worked by an employee, on an agreed or voluntary basis, in addition to their normal fixed or contractual working hours.
+Voluntary overtime pay is therefor the rate of pay, enhanced or otherwise, for undertaking these additional hours.

 There may be various reasons as to why an employee is asked to work overtime, for example, due to sickness-related staff shortages or to enable an employer to cope with an increase in customer demand.

-The requirement for an employee to work additional hours over and above their normal fixed or contractual working hours will depend on their employment contract.
 Overtime can be either voluntary or compulsory.
+The requirement for an employee to work additional hours over and above their normal fixed or contractual working hours will depend on their employment contract terms.

 Voluntary overtime is where there is no contractual obligation on an employer to offer additional hours, nor is there any obligation on the employee to work these hours if offered.
-In other words, there is nothing in the contract of employment requiring the employee to work extra hours beyond their contracted working hours.
+In other words, there is nothing in the contract of employment obligating the employee to work extra hours beyond their contracted working hours.

 Further, in circumstances where overtime is voluntary, an employee should not be subject to any detriment for refusing to work any more hours than they are contractually required to do.